elemel/fungeoneer/docs/chapters/09/a-grain-of-truth.md

 ```
 {% endraw %}

-You leave the example dungeon after 87 steps.
+You leave the example dungeon after 87 ticks.